hashicorp/field-workshops-terraform/docs/slides/gcp/terraform-cloud/index.md

 * Single Sign-On

 ???
-**Terraform Enteprise also supports single sign-on using your own SAML provider.
+**Terraform Enterprise also supports single sign-on using your own SAML provider.
 This allows you to quickly map users into your organization's teams and workspaces so they can become productive right away.
 This feature is only available for private Terraform Enterprise installations.
 We won't be covering SAML or single sign-on in today's workshop.**

 ---
 name: why-tfc-8